navyab-04/PRODIGY_CS_01/README.md

 ## Task Description

-This project is part of the **Prodigy InfoTech Cyber Security Internship**.
+This task is part of the **Prodigy InfoTech Cyber Security Internship**.

 The objective is to develop a Python program that implements the **Caesar Cipher Algorithm** to encrypt and decrypt text.
 The program allows users to enter a message and a shift value, then performs encryption or decryption while preserving uppercase letters, lowercase letters, spaces, and special characters.